-Ţ 3 Does the customer need hands-on assistance to initiate or complete the task most of the time?
-For example, placing the utensils in hand or hand over hand scooping.
-If YES, STOP.
-Give the customer a score of 2.
-If NO, continue to step 4.
+3 Does the customer need hands-on assistance to initiate or complete the task most of the time?
+For example, placing the utensils in hand or hand over hand scooping. • If YES, STOP.
+Give the customer a score of 2. • If NO, continue to step 4.
 4 Is the customer able to complete the task with verbal prompts, cue by touch, or materials setup most of the time?
-Some examples are using a plate guard, a built-up spoon, or cutting food.
+Some examples are using a plate guard, a built-up spoon, or cutting food. • If YES, STOP.
+Give the customer a score of 1.
+If NO, continue to step 5.
+5 Is the customer able to complete the task independently, with or without assistive utensils, most of the time?
 If YES, STOP.
-Give the customer a score of 1.
-In TEO, OTOT.
-Give the customer a score of T. If NO, continue to step 5.
-5 Is the customer able to complete the task independently, with or without assistive utensils, most of the time? · · · · · · · · · · · · · · · · · · · most of the time?
+Give the customer a score of 0.
+If NO, the customer meets some scoring criteria above.
+Go back to step 1.